The Best 4 Megaphones

 MY Mealivos Megaphone

 An average megaphone (around 15 watts) will only weigh just under a kilogram (about 2lbs).
-The advantages of smaller megaphones include easier portability, lighter weight and longer battery life, to name but a few.
+The advantages of smaller ones include easier portability, lighter weight and longer battery life, to name but a few.
 Even these smaller models can still project your voice almost 550 metres (600 yards) away, while 45-watt models will carry your dulcet tones as far as nearly 1830 metres away (2000 yards).

-Who Invented the Megaphone?
+Who invented the modern Megaphone?

 If you’ve ever talked through a used toilet roll tube or rolled a piece of paper into a conical shape in order to talk through it, you’ve probably somewhat re-created the invention of the megaphone, or at least it’s earliest ancestors.